AAChartModel/AAChartKit-Swift/README.md

 2. Powerful,support the  `column chart` `bar chart` `line chart` `spline chart` `pie chart` `polar chart` `radar chart` and other graphics.
 3. Interactive、animated,the `animation` is exquisite and deligate.
 4. Support `chain programming syntax` like *Masonry*
-5. `AAChartView + AAChartModel = Chart`  In the AAChartKit,it follows a minimalist formula: ` Chart view + Chart model = The chart you want`.
+5. `AAChartView + AAChartModel = Chart`  In the AAInfographics,it follows a minimalist formula: ` Chart view + Chart model = The chart you want`.
 ***

 ## Method of use:

 ### The need of preparation
-1. Drag the folder `AAChartKitFiles` into your project.
+1. Drag the folder `AAInfographicsFiles` into your project.

 ### The offical start of the work